 These can be used on site or borrowed by North Carolina libraries through interlibrary loan.

-North Carolina County Records
+Indexes and Abstracts to North Carolina County Records

 - includes wills, deeds, marriages, court minutes, tax lists, estate records and more

 - available records vary from county to county

 - federal census population census schedules:1790-1930, the 1880-1930 [varied] Soundex index, and the 1830-1940 [varied, incomplete] enumeration district maps/descriptions

 - federal census slave schedules: 1850 and 1860

 - federal agricultural, industrial, and social statistics schedules: 1850-1880